 Kareen is a highly qualified personal trainer who holds accreditations by both the National Academy of Sports Medicine (NASM) and the American Council on Exercise (ACE).
 Being a certified Power Plate® Postnatal Specialist, Kareen developed the Core Connection Principles™ to help postnatal mothers heal adequately after delivery.
 Kareen is also the author of ’18 Again – Bringing Out the Sexy Fit Mummy in You’.

-Melvyn and Serena (Fitness Couple and Parents)
+Melvyn Goh and Serena Tan (Fitness Couple and Parents)

 Melvyn and Serena are now parents to two lovely children.